squiggle-lang/squiggle-lang.org/tutorial/chapter/4/index.md

 ## Operators in general

-Few operators in JavaScript will ever throw exceptions, but Squiggle operators throws lots of them.
+Few operators in JavaScript will ever throw exceptions, but Squiggle operators throw lots of them.
 The reasoning behind this is Squiggle avoids implicit type coercsions, such as considering the number `0` to be equivalent to `false` in a boolean context, or `""` to be equivalent to `false`.
 It also doesn't consider `"34"` to be equivalent to `34` in a numeric context.
 If you want this behavior, you can import the global functions `Number`, `String`, or `Boolean` and explicitly wrap your data in them, like `Number("34") + 3` or `Boolean(someNumber) and foo()`.
 This helps catch errors where you pass the wrong data type to a function, or where in your application `""` might be a perfectly valid string you want to use, not something "falsey".

 ## Logical operators